SeldonIO/alibi/doc/source/overview/high_level.md

 L_{pred}(\delta) = max\left\{ max_{i\neq t_{0}}[Pred(\delta)]_{i} - [Pred(\delta)]_{t_0}, \kappa \right\}
 $$

 and $\delta$ is restrained to only take away features from the instance $x_0$.
-There is a slight subtle point here in that removing features from an instance requires correctly defining non-informative feature values.
+There is a slightly subtle point here in that removing features from an instance requires correctly defining non-informative feature values.
 In the case of MNIST digits it's reasonable to assume that the black background behind each digit represents an absence of information.
 Similarly, in the case of color images you might assume that the median pixel value represents no information and moving